-- Associate Professor Stephenson Beck, Ph.D., University of Kansas
+- Associate Professor Stephenson J. Beck, Ph.D., University of Kansas

 - Professor Ann Burnett, Ph.D., University of Utah

-- Professor Ross Collins, Ph.D., University of Cambridge
+- Professor Ross F. Collins, Ph.D., University of Cambridge

-- Assistant Professor Elizabeth Crisp Crawford, Ph.D., University of Tennessee
+- Associate Professor Elizabeth Crisp Crawford, Ph.D., University of Tennessee

-- Associate Professor Pam Lutgen-Sandvik, Ph.D., Arizona State University
+- Associate Professor Catherine Y. Kingsley Westerman, Ph.D., Michigan State University

-- Associate Professor Zoltan Majdik, Ph.D., University of Southern California
+- Associate Professor Zoltan P. Majdik, Ph.D., University of Southern California

 - Professor Mark Meister, Ph.D., University of Nebraska